 I have that specialised training in treating the tailbone.
 As a manual therapist I am also able to effectively treat the surrounding areas that might be influenced by the problems around the tailbone.

-Here a demonstration of the technique:
+Here a short demonstration of the technique:

 For now already some tips:

 Reduce the pain during sitting